KleinJonasUVT/thesis_ma_jonas/README.md

-# Prototype web application: Osiris Catalogus Tilburg University
+# Prototype web application: Course Catalogus Tilburg University
-This repository hosts the code for the course catalogue web app prototype from Tilburg University.
-The primary goal of this project is to revolutionize the way students discover new courses by implementing and testing various recommendation systems and search algorithms.
-The app is built using Flask in Python.
+This repository contains the Python and Flask-based code for the web app developed as part of Jonas Klein's Master's thesis in Marketing Analytics at Tilburg University.
+The app is a practical implementation to study the efficacy of AI-based embedding techniques, particularly GPT models, versus traditional TF-IDF models in recommendation systems.

+# Thesis
+The thesis, titled "AI-based Embedding Techniques in Recommendation Systems," compares AI-driven recommendations with traditional methods.
+Using Tilburg University's course catalog as a case study, it explores how these technologies affect the personalization and effectiveness of course recommendations for students.

 ## Running this project